VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 ### Assembly Instructions
 Furthermore, we do not want to ask ntdll.dll for the syscall stub or the contents of the syscall stub (assembly instructions ``mov r10, rcx``, ``mov eax, SSN`` etc.) of the native functions we use, instead we want to manually implement the necessary assembly code in the assembly itself.
-As mentioned above, instead of using a tool like SysWhispers3 to create the necessary assembly instructions, for the best learning experience, we will manually implement the assembly code in our syscall POC.
-To do this, you will find a file called ``syscalls.asm`` in the syscall dropper POC directory, which contains some of the required assembler code.
+As mentioned above, instead of using a tool like SysWhispers3 to create the necessary assembly instructions, for the best learning experience, we will manually implement the assembly code in our syscall poc.
+To do this, you will find a file called ``syscalls.asm`` in the direct syscall dropper poc directory, which contains some of the required assembler code.
 The code needed to implement the syscall stub in syscalls.asm looks like this.
-It is your task to add the ``syscalls.asm`` file as a resource to the syscall dropper project and complete the assembler code or add the syscall stub for the other three missing native APIs ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
+It is your task to add the ``syscalls.asm`` file as a resource to the direct syscall dropper project and complete the assembler code or add the syscall stub for the other three missing native APIs ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
 It is one of your tasks to complete the missing assembler code.

 <details>
 <summary>Code</summary>